 - ¾ teaspoon salt or add as required

 - Add the vinegar, water and salt to the onions.
-Alternatively you can mix vinegar, water and salt in a bowl, then add this mixture to the onions.
+Alternatively, you can mix vinegar, water and salt in a bowl, then add this mixture to the onions.

 - Shake the bottle.
 Seal the jar with its lid.

 - Let the onions sit in the vinegar solution for 2 to 3 days.

 - Shake the bottle 2 to 3 times a day.